merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 <span class="extra-info-header">Summary</span>

-The purpose of this document is to demonstrate the process of refining MAGs using anvi'o.
+The purpose of this document is to demonstrate the process of refining Metagenome-Assembled Genomes (MAGs) using anvi'o.

+It includes the following steps:
+1. Downloading instructions for the data that accompanies this post.
+2. Demonstration of the use of sequence composition alongside with differential coverage to identify contamination.
+3. Using phylogeny to check that things make sense.
+4. Pangenomic analyses to demonstrate the difference between unrefined and refined MAGs.

-We demonstrate how the pre-processing steps that are required prior to refinement could be streamlined using the snakemake-based anvi'o workflows, and provide a reproducible workflow for the refinement of key MAGs from the recent [Espinoza et al](https://mbio.asm.org/content/9/6/e01631-18) publication.
+In-addition, we demonstrate how the pre-processing steps that are required prior to refinement could be streamlined using the snakemake-based anvi'o workflows, and provide a reproducible workflow for the refinement of key MAGs from the recent [Espinoza et al](https://mbio.asm.org/content/9/6/e01631-18) publication.
 FASTA files for refined bins are listed at the very end of this document.

+While we demonstrate this process using the Espinoza et al. MAGs, the process described here is general and has been similarly applied to [refine the first release of a Tardigrade genome](https://peerj.com/articles/1839/).

 </div>